Manganese is a brittle, hard, gray-white critical metal that is vital for human life.

 5. Investing in manganese can be challenging

-Investors looking to jump into the manganese market may find it challenging to get exposure to the metal.
-While a number of large companies do produce some manganese, it is difficult to find major producers of manganese that are not listed privately.
+Last on our list of manganese properties is the fact that investors looking to jump into the manganese market may find it challenging to get exposure to the metal.
+While a number of large companies do produce some manganese, it is difficult to find major producers of manganese that are not private.
 Big companies that have some exposure to manganese include: South32 (ASX:S32), Eramet (EPA:ERA), Anglo American (LSE:AAL) and Vale (NYSE:VALE).

 Don’t forget to follow us @INN_Resource for real-time news updates.